glenliu/glenliu.github.io/finance/cfa/level3/SS9-10 AA.md

 - Positive roll will reduce and negative roll will increase hedging costs.
 - Hedging with forward (or futures) has no explicit option premium cost, but it has implicit cost; it removes upside as well as downside.
 - Active managers can selectively over- or under-hedge.
 Buy more or sell less of the currency expected to appreciate.
-- An at-the-money (ATM) put (a protective put or portfolio insurance) is the most expensive (upfront premium cost) form of option hedging (e.g., buy a 50 delta put).
+- An at-the-money (ATM) put (a protective put or portfolio insurance) is the most expensive (upfront premium cost) form of option hedging (e.g., buy a 50 Δ put).

 Option hedging costs can be reduced by decreasing upside potential or increasing downside risk.
 To hedge an existing currency exposure:
 - Buy an out-of-the-money (OTM) put.